juliemturner/juliemturner.github.io/content/post/add-bcs-secondary-fields-in-custom-list-definition/index.md

 1. Browse to the list/library definition using SharePoint Manager
 2. Copy and paste the SchemaXML property into a text file
-3. Save the text file with an XML extention
+3. Save the text file with an XML extension
 4. Open the XML file in Visual Studio (or some other XML editor).
 If using Visual Studio, select "Format Document" from the Edit/Advanced menu (Ctrl+E, D)
 5. Scroll down to find the external data field you created through the UI.
 You're looking for a `<Field>` tag with the Type attribute equal to "BusinessData" The next `<Field>` tag with Type="Note" will be the hidden field that stores the key value for the selected value.
 All the additional `<Field>` tags that follow will be the secondary fields you selected in the UI.